-15. Plaintiff is the owner by assignment of United States Patent No. 5,734,837 ("the '837 Patent") entitled "Method and Apparatus for Building Business Process Applications in Terms of its Workflows" - including all rights to recover for past and future acts of infringement.
+- 15. Plaintiff is the owner by assignment of United States Patent No. 5,734,837 ("the '837 Patent") entitled "Method and Apparatus for Building Business Process Applications in Terms of its Workflows" including all rights to recover for past and future acts of infringement.
 The '837 Patent issued on March 31, 1998.
-A true and correct copy of the '837 Patent is attached hereto as Exhibit D.
+A true and correct copy of the '837 Patent is attached hereto as Exhibit D. - 16.
+On information and belief, Bosch has been and now is infringing the '837 Patent in this judicial district, and elsewhere in the United States through its use of at least computer based systems and methods for building business process applications.
+Acts of infringement by

-16. On information and belief, Casewise has been and now is infringing the '837 Patent in this judicial district, and elsewhere in the United States through its use of at least computer based systems and methods for building business process applications.
-Acts of infringement by Casewise include, without limitation, utilizing systems and methods for building business process applications that include every step of at least one claim of the '837 Patent within the United States.
-Such infringing acts include methods, for example, such as those used by Casewise in executing its Casewise Modeler software ("Accused Methods").
-Casewise is thus liable for infringement of the '837 Patent under 35 U.S.C. § 271.
+Bosch include, without limitation, utilizing systems and methods for building business process applications that include every step of at least one claim of the '837 Patent within the United States.
+Such infringing acts include methods, for example, such as those used by Bosch in executing its inubit software ("Accused Methods").
+Bosch is thus liable for infringement of the '837 Patent under 35 U.S.C. § 271.

-17. Casewise infringes at least Claim 32 of the '837 Patent, by way of example only, and without limitation on QualiQode's assertion of infringement by Casewise of other claims of the '837 Patent.
-Claim 32 of the '837 Patent reads as follows:

-32. A method for building business process applications utilizing a computer which executes a program, said method comprising the steps of:

-a) creating a set of business process definitions for storage in a database and a set of business process applications for execution by a processor, said business process definitions and said business process applications for use with a business process and its associated workflows, b) generating:

-i) a component representation of at least a predetermined subset of said business process in terms of its workflows, and ii) at least a predetermined subset of links between said workflows.

-18. Casewise practices through its Accused Methods at least "a method for building business process applications utilizing a computer which executes a program" by its compliance with the Business Process Modeling Notations (BPMN) standards.
-Casewise's Casewise Modeler "supports a broad range of modeling and analysis methods and techniques" that include "BPMN."
-See page 10 of the BPTrends December 2007 Process Modeling & Simulations Tools Report for Casewise's Corporate Modeler Suite version 10 at Exhibit B. The BPMN standard is described by OMG as "BPMN provides multiple diagrams, which are designed for use by the people who design and manage Business Processes.
+- 17. Bosch infringes at least Claim 32 of the '837 Patent, by way of example only, and without limitation on QualiQode's assertion of infringement by Bosch of other claims of the '837 Patent.
+Claim 32 of the '837 Patent reads as follows: - 32.
+A method for building business process applications utilizing a computer which executes a program, said method comprising the steps of: - a) creating a set of business process definitions for storage in a database and a set of business process applications for execution by a processor, said business process definitions and said business process applications for use with a business process and its associated workflows, - b) generating: - i) a component representation of at least a predetermined subset of said business process in terms of its workflows, and - ii) at least a predetermined subset of links between said workflows. - business process applications utilizing a computer which executes a program" by its compliance with the Business Process Modeling Notations (BPMN) standards.
+Bosch has stated that "The process modeling elements in the inubit software are based on the standardized Business Process Model and Notation 2.0 (BPMN)."
+See page 141 of the inubit Workbench User Guide at Exhibit B. The BPMN standard is described by OMG as "BPMN provides multiple diagrams, which are designed for use by the people who design and manage Business Processes.
 BPMN also provides a mapping to an execution language of BPM systems (WSBPEL).
 Thus, BPMN would provide a standard visualization mechanism for Business Processes defined in an execution optimized business process language.
 BPMN provides businesses with the capability of understanding their internal business procedures in a graphical notation and will give organizations the ability to communicate these procedures in a standard manner."
 See the BPMN Spec. at Exhibit C, p.
 51.